catgriffin85/woollys_yarn_barn/README.md

  ![Admin Contacts](static/images/README_images/admin_contacts.png)

  A super user has an additional option when logged into their profile in the My Account section - Stock Management.
-From here the superuser can create new stock items for the website.
+From here the superuser can create new stock items for the website without the need to access the admin panel.

  ![Add Stock](static/images/README_images/add_stock.png)